Things

 - Kindle Paperwhite 2nd Generation from 2013! - Yes, my Kindle is ancient, it is undeadable, unkillable, it keeps working just as well as the day I got it, the battery still lasts about 3 weeks with me reading everyday and a couple months if I’m not reading, the thing just won’t die, so I am stuck with it forever.

-- Samsung Galaxy S10+ - My phone since 2019.
+Samsung Galaxy S10+Deprecated! - My phone since 2019.
 Like it, don’t love it, but I have never loved a phone anyway.
-They are a necessary evil.
+It’s a necessary evil.
 I use it for calling, whatsapp, internet browsing, reddit.
-I wish it had a better camera but in all truth, I prefer shooting with my Fuji.
-For the next one, I might go with an iPhone (meh) or a Xiaomi Ultra 15 (exciting).
-The Xiaomi has an 1" sensor, the biggest sensor on any smartphone yet and is co-engineered with Leica, which is kind of awesome.
+I wish it had a better camera but I prefer shooting with my Fuji anyway.
 Like the kindle, my Samsung also refuses to die and is still very snappy, so it remains to be seen when (if?)
-I’ll get a new smartphone.
+I’ll get a new smartphone.- Xiaomi 15 Ultra - I got a new phone and it’s a beast!
+Some would say even, a Camera with a phone on the side!

 Writing